 During this phase, it will be important for stakeholders to work together to gather and analyze data.
-For instance, the State Energy Conservation Mission (SECM) has significant access to data; furthermore, the Bureau of Energy Efficiency (BEE) and Energy Efficiency Services Limited (EESL) have worked diligently to collect relevant data from utilities, industries and others in AP.
+For instance, the Bureau of Energy Efficiency (BEE) and Energy Efficiency Services Limited (EESL) have worked diligently to collect relevant data from utilities, industries and others in TS, which could be very helpful for local utilities in program design and implementation.
 Plans to facilitate the regular collection of energy consumption and GHG data from industry by collecting it electronically in the near future may be helpful in program design and implementation.